Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

   truncate the generated `argo` pod names which will cause the Policy Exceptions to not work.
 In such a scenario, Kyverno will block the pod as it violates the PSS policy and hence the IUF workflow will fail.
 Please retry the workflow with a smaller activity name.
   We suggest to use an activity name that's at most 16-20 characters.
 The idea is to have the generated pod name under 63 characters according to the Kubernetes Standards.

+* **Unsigned container image restarts are Blocked During Upgrade to CSM 1.7**
+Starting from CSM 1.7, `container image verification policy` is being `Enforced`.
+During the upgrade to CSM 1.7, if any unsigned images need a restart, they will be blocked.

+  **Work-around:** Customize the `check-image` policy.
+Change `validationFailureAction` from `Enforce` to `Audit`; then switch the policy back to `Enforce` when the upgrade is done.
+For more information on changing the customizations, look at [Policy customization](#policy-customization)